You want to get to know newsroom in detail? Your IT department has specific detailed questions?

 Are the hosting costs for newsroom included in the offer?

 The external hosting cost yes, the cost of an internal hosting by its nature can not be.
 In the case of internal hosting, the license fee remains unchanged.
 The storage volume included in the price varies depending on the version.

 As a rule, our customers have standard contracts with their IT and purchasing departments that regulate the use of newsroom.
 If this is not the case for you, we will be happy to send you our sample contract.

 How long is the contract period for the use of newsroom?

 The standard contract term is one year, which is extended by one year at a time without notice.
-Separate agreements are possible for the “Studio” and “Campus” versions.
+Separate agreements are possible for the “Atelier” and “Campus” versions.
 Price reductions are possible for longer contract terms.

 Is there a service level agreement or support agreement in place?

 As a rule, we define these individually with each customer.
 As a standard, we offer e-mail support, which is available on weekdays during office hours.
 In the “Campus” version, a chat service is added that is available on weekdays during office hours.
 For individual versions, embedding the support in a customer helpdesk is also possible.

 Yes, we will be happy to send this to you on request.
 We can alternatively sign a corresponding agreement from your company.

 Does newsroom need to be installed on the PC/laptop?